Brett-Kennedy/FeatureSelection_-Experimental-/README.md

 HBFS is a feature selection tool.
 Similar to wrapper methods, genetic methods, and some other approaches, HBFS seeks to find the optimal subset of features for a given dataset, target, and performance metric.

-This is different than methods such as filter methods, which seek instead to evaluate and rank each feature with respect to their predictive power.
+This is different than methods such as filter methods, which seek, instead, to evaluate and rank each feature with respect to their predictive power.

 ## Example
 An [example notebook](https://github.com/Brett-Kennedy/HistoryBasedFeatureSelection/blob/main/Demo/Demo_History_Feature_Selection.ipynb) is provided, which provides a few examples performing feature selection using HBFS.
 The following is a portion of the notebook.